dajo/MoveAllFilesUpOne/README.md

 # MoveAllFilesUpOne
-powershell scripts to move all files up one directory, then delete empty folders
+powershell script to move all files up one directory, then delete empty folders As of now, set up to run from the directory where changes are desired.